appbaseio/Docs/src/v3.0/rest/api-reference.md

 The Appbase API is based on REST principles.
 All operations including creation of new documents and references, fetching document (JSON) and references, deleting a document or a reference as well as searching through documents are RESTful.

-The only non-RESTful operation is realtime event streams, which works with the Websocket protocol, using socket.io.

 ### Resource Types

 - ``Collection`` - A container of JSON documents